-As with any major decision, it is critical to do your homework and research of the breeder before selecting them.
+As with any significant decision, it is critical to do your homework and research the breeder before selecting them.

-This article will discuss a few pointers on how to find and work with a reputable and responsible breeder.
+This article will discuss a few pointers on finding and working with a reputable and responsible breeder.

 Are You Prepared to Adopt a Dog?

 To begin, consider whether your budget, lifestyle and current commitments allow for a four-legged companion before beginning your quest for a breeder or attempting to purchase a dog.

 There are numerous reasons why choosing a reputable breeder is critical.
 For starters, it’s the quickest and most convenient way to get a safe purebred puppy.
 That isn’t to say that buying a purebred from a breeder is the only way to get one – several purebred dogs are surrendered to shelters every day.
 If having a puppy is not as essential for you to as getting a dog, please consider rescuing a surrendered dog.
 When you have a particular set of standards in mind for a purebred dog, working with a breeder is always the quickest and most convenient choice.
 You may also promote responsible breeding and stop supporting the barbaric puppy mill industry by putting a value on good breeders.
 Don’t feel guilty about giving your money to good breeders because they aren’t the cause of unwanted dogs being euthanized in shelters around the country.